compi-migui/tfg-doc/src/md/80_sustainability.md

 ### Social impact

 #### Development {#sec:social-impact-dev}
-Leaving aside humorous remarks about the impact of the development on the author's social life, having to research details about the Replication Crisis and how it relates to problematic ongoing practices in the use of machine-learning in science has been quite illuminating.
+Leaving aside humorous remarks about the impact of the development on the author's social life, having to research details about the replication crisis and how it relates to problematic ongoing practices in the use of machine-learning in science has been quite illuminating.
 It is a topic not really covered in the standard Engineering curriculum but with huge implications in both research and practical application of machine-learning techniques.

 The author hopes the discussions in [@Sec:goals] may inform the attitudes of readers towards the importance, relevance and intrinsic value of replication and reproduction, and towards the importance of enforcing best practices in the use of machine-learning techniques.
 At the very least may it serve the members of the examination committee, in their role as researchers and educators; and hopefully through them, their colleagues and students.
 If the effect goes that far or even beyond then this work will have had a greatly positive social and ethical impact indeed.